Deformations of representations of fundamental groups of complex varieties: Abstract

 \section{Abstract}

-We describe locally the representation varieties of fundamental groups for smooth complex manifolds admitting a compactification into a Kähler manifold, at representations coming from the monodromy of a variation of mixed Hodge structure.
+We describe locally the representation varieties of fundamental groups for smooth complex varieties at representations coming from the monodromy of a variation of mixed Hodge structure.
 Given such a manifold $X$ and such a linear representation $\rho$ of its fundamental group $\pi_1(X,x)$, we use the theory of Goldman-Millson and pursue our previous work that combines mixed Hodge theory with derived deformation theory to construct a mixed Hodge structure on the formal local ring $\widehat{\mathcal{O}}_\rho$ to the representation variety of $\pi_1(X,x)$ at $\rho$.
 Then we show how a weighted-homogeneous presentation of $\widehat{\mathcal{O}}_\rho$ is induced directly from a splitting of the weight filtration of its mixed Hodge structure.
 In this way we recover and generalize theorems of Eyssidieux-Simpson ($X$ compact) and of Kapovich-Millson ($\rho$ finite).